-- For more information, please contact the Finance Director, Carson Handley.
+For more information, please contact the Business Director, Liam Muldoon.

-- Communications Team: The Communications Team consists of copy writers, graphic designers, photographers, videographers, and video editors.
+Communications Team: The Communications Team consists of copy writers, graphic designers, photographers, videographers, and video editors.
 In collaboration with the Programming Team, the Communications Team plays a critical role in YCC’s communications and outreach to the student body.
 The teams work closely together under the supervision of the Communications Director and jointly produce a wide variety of content, including Yale Speaks, monthly newsletters, and promotional graphics.
-For more information, please contact the Communications Director, Kat Berman.
+For more information, please contact the Communications Director, Laurie Gomez.

-- Events Committee: The Events Committee is responsible for planning and executing YCC events throughout the year including, but not limited to: speaker events, Final Cut, Battle of the Bands, and the annual Yale-Harvard game party/tailgate.
+Events Committee: The Events Committee is responsible for planning and executing YCC events throughout the year including, but not limited to: speaker events, Final Cut, Battle of the Bands, and the annual Yale-Harvard game party/tailgate.
 The committee, led by the Events Director, consists of both elected Council representatives and non-elected associate members who apply to the serve on the committee.
 Within the Committee, there exist subcommittees that manage the production of large scale events.
-For more information, please contact the Events Director, Tyler Bleuel.
+For more information, please contact the Events Director, Steven Orientale.

-- Undergraduate Organizations Funding Committee: The Undergraduate Organizations Funding Committee (UOFC) is the primary source of funding for registered student organizations on campus, independently allocating over $200,000 of funding to undergraduate organizations each year.
+Undergraduate Organizations Funding Committee: The Undergraduate Organizations Funding Committee (UOFC) is the primary source of funding for registered student organizations on campus, independently allocating over $200,000 of funding to undergraduate organizations each year.
 It provides annual funding and support for special events.
 The UOFC acts as a liaison between the administrators and student organizations, rents capital equipment (such as audio visual equipment), and works to improve policy related to student organizations on campus.
 UOFC members, known as Finance Managers, are full term members of the YCC and the UOFC Director leads the committee.
-For more information, please contact Student Organizations Director Steven Tian.
+For more information, please contact Student Organizations Director Mohammad Makhumdov.